pairshaped/curlingio-docs/docs/event-management/teams.md

 ## Team Recommendations

-If you asked for a team or skip name for your event, then you can leverage Curling I/O's team recommendations.
+If you asked for a team or skip name for your event, then you can leverage Curling IO's team recommendations.
 Click on the **Team recommendations** button.
 If you don't see this button it is because you aren't asking for a team or skip name and therefor the system cannot assemble teams for you.